uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 This can be implemented by using environments/stages like `DEV`, `QA`, `PRODUCTION` and content is just copied from one environment/stage to the next.
 There are systems assigned to these environments to develop and test newly added content before all production servers are updated.

-*Content* is not limited to Channels.
-It could also be "Configuration Channels" for states, "formulas" and more.
+*Content* is not limited to Software Channels.
+It could also involve Configuration Channels for States, Formulas and more.

-This RFC was inspired by best practices, Customer feedback and Katello.
+This RFC was inspired by best practices, customer feedback and Katello.

 # Glossary